MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/rebates/cumulating-customer-.md

 ms.dyn365.ops.version: 10.0.19
 ---

-# Cumulating customer rebates using item rebate groups fails
+# Cumulation of customer rebates fails when item rebate groups are used

-KB Number: 4611372
+KB number: 4611372

 ## Symptoms

-When using customer rebate agreements (of type *amount*) in combination with item rebate groups, rebates are calculated but the cumulation fails.
+When you use customer rebate agreements (of the *amount* type) in combination with item rebate groups, rebates are calculated, but cumulation fails.

 ## Resolution

 The system is behaving as designed.
-Item groups only group items that have the same threshold condition.
-The rebate condition (threshold) is set against the amount for each item, not the cumulated amount for any item in the item group.
+Item groups group only items that have the same threshold condition.
+The rebate condition (threshold) is set against the amount for each item, not against the cumulated amount for any item in the item group.